oktober/jekyll-now/_posts/2020-06-30-What-Is-Enough.md

 <!--more-->

-Consider the company Basecamp - sure, they make a great product, but so do a lot of other companies.
+Consider the company [Basecamp](https://basecamp.com/){:target="_blank"} - sure, they make a great product, but so do a lot of other companies.
 Basecamp, the company, is different than most because they have a very specific philosophy about growth*.

 *_How do I know about their mindset around growth?
 I [listen to their podcast](https://rework.fm/){:target="_blank"}, [read their blog](https://m.signalvnoise.com/){:target="_blank"}, and [read their books](https://basecamp.com/books){:target="_blank"}.
 You should check them out!_